 I run on a perfectly unhealthy mix of sweets and coffee… or what’s known in my house as the “speed-run diet.”
 (The corny geek humor also runs in the family, and I’m sorry for it.)

-Wont to trance, the only thing that’s truly held my attention throughout the years is writing.
+Wont to trance, the only hobby that’s held my attention throughout the years is writing.
 I tend to binge write when the mood strikes and procrastinate when it doesn’t.
 I read books when I can, and I like to think I’ve read a lot, but life gets in the way most days, so my backlog has been steadily growing taller and more menacing as of late.
 Looking at it terrifies me.
 I do, however, tend to make time for authors that I love even if it is just to reread their books.
 (Willa Cather, Algernon Swinburne, David Gaider, JRR Tolkien, Erin Morgenstern, Leo Tolstoy, Emil Cioran, Ian McEwan, half a dozen others.)

 When I do happen to be in the mood to put pen to page (or hand to keyboard in my case), I end up writing until my fingers ache and my head is too fried to think much of anything else.
 It’s a curse.
 But expelling emotions does produce some rather delightful results.
 You’ll see that in a few of the pieces I have up on this blog.

 If you’d like to contact me, feel free to.
 I read all of your open letters, though I’m sorry to say that I can’t always guarantee a timely response.
 Life beckons, and though I’d love to ignore him—yes, life is a guy to me—he’s selfish and demanding and has the utterly mind-boggling ability to push my buttons in ways that never fail to get my undivided attention.
 But this is a discussion for another time, in another place.
 For now, just know that any questions and concerns you might have for me can be directed to my email via the contact page above or to one of my social media accounts in the menu below.